 There is an adopted Whistleblowing Policy, with confidential reporting arrangements in place to enable internal and external whistle-blowing which was updated in March 2014.
-There is also an Anti-fraud & Corruption Policy in place and a supplementary Anti-Money Laundering Policy was approved in June 2013.
-The Authority's core 'Values' were included in the 2017/18 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are also being considered when the new intranet is introduced in their respective roles.
+There is also an Anti-fraud & Corruption Policy in place and a supplementary Anti-Money

+Laundering Policy was approved in June 2013.
+The Authority's core 'Values' were included in the 2018/19 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are also being considered with the introduction of the new intranet.

 The Monitoring Officer continuously reviews the Authority's Standing Orders and Scheme of Delegations and updates them as and when necessary.
-The Authority's Committee structure is also kept under review and meetings timetabling has now been extended over an 18 month period to facilitate long term planning and diarising of meetings.
+The Authority's Committee structure is also kept under review and meetings timetabling continue to be extended over an 18-month period to facilitate long term planning and diarising of meetings.